Keat Wiles (ret.)

-Keat Wiles is a Raleigh criminal appeals attorney.
-He also practices in the areas of federal and state criminal defense, civil asset forfeiture defense, election law, ABC Commission defense, and professional licensing defense.
+Keat Wiles is a retired Raleigh criminal appeals attorney.
+He practiced in the areas of federal and state criminal defense, civil asset forfeiture defense, election law, ABC Commission defense, and professional licensing defense.

 Born in Louisville, Kentucky, in 1950, John Keating (“Keat”) Wiles joined the firm in January 1996.
 Keat graduated from University of North Carolina at Chapel Hill School of Law and was admitted to practice in state courts in North Carolina in 1995.
 He has since been admitted to practice before all U.S. District Courts in North Carolina and the United States Court of Appeals for the Fourth Circuit.
 Keat’s practice focuses on criminal defense in both state and federal courts and state and federal appeals as well as post-conviction practice.